Thank you to everyone who joined us for the 22nd Anniversary Celebration! Together we raised over $40,000 for The Bread Project!

 Help for Today.
 Hope for Tomorrow.

-Since 2000, we have been dedicated to changing the trajectory of the lives of low-income individuals with high barriers to employment, putting them on a path toward economic opportunity and a living wage.
+Since 2000, we have been dedicated to changing the trajectory of the lives of individuals with high barriers to employment, putting them on a path toward economic opportunity and a living wage.

 Individuals Served & Growing

 Change a person’s life.
 Donate now.

 Individuals like you provide the necessary resources for The Bread Project to prepare unemployed residents for work, and put them on a path to self-sufficiency.